Observability

 ALLto match sessions that contain every selected tag - Tag filters work alongside date, tool and pagination controls

-This is useful when you want to compare evaluation runs against end-user traffic without changing your agent configuration.
+This makes it easy to compare evaluation runs against real user traffic without touching your agent configuration.

 Best Practices